monasticus/mimeo/README.md

 ### Basic templates

 *Notice: Mimeo templates are JSON objects included in Mimeo configuration.
-More about it you will learn in [Documentation](##Documentation) section.*
+More about it you will learn in <a href="#user-content-documentation" id="documentation">Documentation</a> section.*

 **Template**
 ```json